“Everyone thinks of changing the world, but no one thinks of changing himself.”

 Breathe.
 I set my intention the night before, in the morning and throughout the day.
 It’s so important to shift our own thoughts and beliefs so our actions align.
-A friend recently sent me this saying: Breath in possibilities and breath out expectations.
+A friend recently sent me this saying: Breathe in possibilities and breathe out expectations.
 Our breathing can tell us a lot about our stress.
 The more shallow the more stressed.
 Taking time throughout the day to breathe in slowly, hold it, breathe out slowly and hold it helps me level set and gets important oxygen flowing.

 Great music, sunshine and laughter with friends and family.
 Take time to let loose, have fun, laugh and enjoy the people you love.

 And there’s one more thing I do when the stress is something I can’t seem to get control of:

 6. I get a massage, go to the chiropractor, get acupuncture and/or get energy work to shift the stress I’m holding in my body.